-C-1.5 Introduction (Delivery/Task Orders)
+1.5 Introduction (BPA Calls)

-- A. Services required under this Contract shall be ordered using a government Order for Supplies and Services form.
-This form is commonly referred to as a "delivery order" or a "task order."
-For the purpose of this Solicitation/Contract, the form shall hereinafter be referred to as a "task order." - B. Each task order issued by the Contracting Officer (CO) shall contain the specific building(s), post locations, hours of service, and period of service required by the Government. - C. The Government has the unilateral right to add, decrease, cancel, or modify services stated in each task order issued, as long as the change is within the scope of the Contract and task order.
-The Contractor will be obligated to provide services at the specified hourly rates contained in Section B. All modifications to task orders will be accomplished using a Standard Form 30 (SF30) (form subject to change), Amendment to Solicitation/Modification of Contract.
-If the Government has new requirements that are not directly related to an existing task order but are within the scope of this Contract, those services will be ordered by a separate task order.
+- A. A "call" will be issued for services required under this BPA and will be ordered using an Optional Form 347 (OF-347), order for Supplies and Services, with a unique call number. - B. Each call issued by the Contracting Officer (CO) shall contain the specific building(s), post locations, hours of service, and period of service required by the Government. - C. Under the Changes Clause of the Basic GSA schedule contract, the Government has the unilateral right to add, decrease, cancel, or modify services stated in each call issued, as long as the change is within the scope of the BPA and calls against the BPA.
+The Contractor will be obligated to provide services at the specified hourly rates contained in the BPA.
+All modifications to the BPA and calls will be accomplished using a Standard Form 30 (SF30) (form subject to change), Amendment to Solicitation/Modification of Contract.
+If the Government has new requirements that are not directly related to an existing call but are within the scope of this BPA, those services will be ordered by a separate call.

-D. Temporary or Special Additional Services (TAS/SAS) will be issued through separate task orders.
-Depending on the circumstances of each order, TAS/SAS orders may be issued verbally between the CO and/or his/her designated representative and the Contractor, and formalized in a written task order as soon as possible after the order is made.
+D. Temporary or Special Additional Services (TAS/SAS) will be issued through separate calls.
+Depending on the circumstances of each order, TAS/SAS orders may be issued verbally between the CO and/or his/her designated representative and the Contractor and formalized in a written call as soon as possible after the order is made.

-C-2 Contract Start-Up, Review, and Follow-Up
+2 BPA Start-Up, Review, and Follow-Up

-C-2.1 Conferences and Meetings
+2.1 Conferences and Meetings

-- A. Immediately after award of the Contract and prior to the Contractor's performance at the work site(s), the FPS CO shall notify the Contractor, and the FPS Contracting Officer's Technical Representative (COTR), to schedule a pre-performance meeting that includes an in-depth review of the total Contract requirements and a review of the Contractor's Transition Management Plan. - B. During the performance of the Contract, the FPS CO, COTR, and the Contractor shall meet annually or on an as-needed basis to discuss all relevant Contract issues.
+- A. Immediately after the establishment of the BPA(s) and prior to the Contractor's performance at the work site(s), the FPS CO shall notify the Contractor, and the FPS Contracting Officer's Technical Representative (COTR) to schedule a pre-performance meeting that includes an indepth review of the total BPA requirements and a review of the Contractor's Transition Management Plan. - B. During the performance of the BPA, the FPS CO, COTR, and the Contractor shall meet annually or on an as-needed basis to discuss all relevant BPA issues.
 A mutual effort will be made to resolve all problems identified.
-The Contractor and the CO shall sign the written minutes of these meetings, which will be prepared by the Government and incorporated into the Contract file.
-Should the Contractor not concur with the minutes, the Contractor shall state, in writing to the CO, any areas of clarification or disagreement within 5 days after receipt of the meeting minutes.
-Those comments shall be included with the report in the Contract file.
+The Contractor and the CO shall sign the written minutes of these meetings, which will be prepared by the Government and incorporated into the BPA file.
+Should the Contractor not concur with the minutes, the Contractor shall state, in writing to the CO, any areas of clarification or disagreement within 5 business days after receipt of the meeting minutes.
+Those comments shall be included with the report in the BPA file. - C. During the performance of the BPA, the COTR and the contractor shall meet at least monthly to discuss all relevant contract issues.
+The COTR or CPM will inspect 10% of the guard personnel records for completeness, certification validation and CERT data base correctness.
+The contractor shall submit the written minutes of these meetings to the COTR.
+Should the government not concur with the minutes, the government shall state in writing to the contractor any areas of clarification or disagreement within 5 days after receipt of the meeting minutes.
+Those comments shall be included with the minutes in the contract file.
+A mutual effort will be made to resolve all problems identified. - D. The Government will allow a 60-day start-up from date of award of the BPA to the initial start of performance for this acquisition.

-C-3 Authority and Jurisdiction, Permits, Licenses, and Adherence to Laws
+3 Authority and Jurisdiction, Permits, Licenses, and Adherence to Laws

-C-3.1 Prior to Commencement of Contract
+3.1 Prior to Commencement of Work